-Co-presented by The Garden Club of Irvington and the Irvington Historical Society.
-Book signing and refreshments afterwards.
+Co-presented by The Garden Club of Irvington and the Irvington Historical Society, this event included a book signing and reception.

 Stephen Scanniello is the 2013 recipient of the GCA Jane Righter Rose Medal.
 His latest book, A Rose By Any Other Name, was the seed for the Heritage Rose District of NY City, an all-volunteer project that has grown to include more than 1,500 heritage roses planted throughout Harlem in 35 different gardens.
 He works with children and adults throughout Harlem bringing back roses that grew in Manhattan when the only inhabitants were Native Americans.

 Stephen will talk about the Heritage Rose District of NYC and his other rose preservation projects.

 Guests and the public are invited to join us for his talk at 10:45 a.m. on Tuesday, January 21, at the Irvington Public Library.

 Don’t miss this year’s Garden Fair, which will feature unusual plants from members’ gardens and perennials, annuals and herbs grown in the Lyndhurst Propagation Sheds by GCI members and by Mobius Fields—all at very good prices.
 As always, we’re hosting a free children’s planting workshop.
 And there will be even more to see and do this year.
 The Hudson Valley Rock Garden Society will be selling a fabulous selection of alpines, including gorgeous pre-planted troughs.
 They’ll be tables of beautiful plants grown by the kids at Children’s Village.
 And you’ll be able to get information from the folks Care of Trees.
 It’s always a great event.
 Get there early for best selection!

 Celebrity gardener Kent Russell recently educated and entertained Garden Club members with ideas and inspiration to create eye-catching drama in any garden setting.